steveshogren/hugo-blog/content/post/optimization.md

 +++

 I love MOBA's (Dota, LoL, Paragon), and I love Haskell.
-Since Paragon is my current go-to game, I want to determine the cards to buy to maximize my Damage Per Second (DPS).
+Since Paragon is my current go-to game, I wanted to determine the cards to buy to maximize my Damage Per Second (DPS).

 First things first, I found a spreadsheet of all the cards, colors, costs, and